TrueSparrowSystems/slackmin/README.md

 ### Slackmin Initialization Params
 **1. `appConfigs`** is an array of app config objects allowing Slackmin to support multiple apps.
 Each app config consists of id, secret and token.

-- **id**: You need to provide your slack app id here.
-Follow the slack app setup given above.
+- **id**: This is your slack app id.
-- **secret**: After you create your app, you can get signing secret from your app credentials.
-Slack signs the requests sent to you using this secret.
-We have provided a method that confirms each request coming from Slack by verifying its unique signature.
-Refer [here](https://api.slack.com/authentication/verifying-requests-from-slack) for more details.
+- **secret**: Your app's signing secret.
+This is used to do request signature verification.
-- **slack_bot_user_oauth_token**: Your app's presence is determined by the slack bot.
-A bot token in your app lets users at-mention it, add it to channels and conversations, and allows you to turn on tabs in your app’s home.
-It makes it possible for users to interact with your app in Slack.
+- **slack_bot_user_oauth_token**: This is the Bot User OAuth Token.

 <br>

-**2. `whiteListedChannels`** is an array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
+**2. `whiteListedChannels`** is an array of channel ids which allows only whitelisted users to execute slash commands in the whitelisted channel.
 Right click on the channel you created in your Slack workspace.
 From the options select `Open channel details`.
 You will find the Channel ID at the bottom of the channel details popup.

 <br>